Background and Scope

 Coaches also have the responsibility to maintain a high level of personal conduct.
 They shall represent the Department, University and the Conference in a manner that will enhance the image of the University and the intercollegiate athletics program and promote confidence in the Department.

-In addition, coaches will operate all programs and activities within the rules and regulations of the Department, University, NCAA, Big West Conference, Mountain Pacific Sports Federation, and NorPac Conference.
+In addition, coaches will operate all programs and activities within the rules and regulations of the Department, University, NCAA, West Coast Conference, Mountain Pacific Sports Federation, NorPac Conference, and Golden Coast Conference.
 Failure to conform to those directives may result in a formal reprimand, suspension with or without pay, or termination.

 The Department has a dual responsibility to its student-athletes: first, to see that each student-athlete achieves the best possible education; and, second, to provide an environment conducive to building character and competing to the fullest extent of his or her ability.
 The student-athlete will be provided an environment designed to enhance their physical well-being through education, training, and medical services.